 Thanks to Dkayed for consistently and regularly organizing highly competitive tournaments and for organizing a platform for discussion and publications.

 Thanks to Amaba for being the first to successfully use two ‘Genex Controllers’.
 Shout out to Stevie for having inspired others to use Amaba’s build by topping with it in tournaments.
 And thanks for the reminder and inspiration to include ‘Enemy Controller’ in the deck.

 Thanks to everyone who in the ‘SSA’ channel of the Duel Links Meta discord have made a contribution to improve the deck or provided company or moral support making the journey of making ‘SSA’ tiered a more fun experience, especially MikeLitoris (who is also the first person to adopt my ideas and use them in a tournament even before I topped in MCS 14).

 Thanks to SunbladeNL for bringing statistical calculators in the discussion which brought the discussion forward by making it sharper and providing new insights, for creating table 2, and for proofreading and suggestions for improvement.
 And for the idea to use ‘Hallowed Life Barrier’ in the deck.

 Discussions with you have helped me explain the ideas in this guide.
 For example, Sunblade NL introduced me to the term ‘starter’ as an alternative to ‘searcher’, Bombo introduced me to the term ‘search engine’.

-Thanks to MikeLitoris for proofreading the guide, for the suggestion to start the guide with the paragraph ‘why use a ‘SSA’ deck?’, for most of the ideas in that paragraph, and other suggestions.
+Thanks to MikeLitoris for proofreading the guide, for the suggestion to start the guide with the paragraph ‘why use a ‘SSA’ deck?’, for most of the ideas in that paragraph, discussion on the AG matchup and other suggestions.